Skip to main content

 What file formats does 3D scanning produce?

 3D laser scanning produces point cloud formats including E57, LAS, LAZ, RCP, and PTS.
-These can be converted to mesh formats (OBJ, FBX), CAD files (DWG, DXF), and BIM models (RVT, IFC).
+These can be converted to mesh formats (OBJ, FBX) and CAD files (DWG, DXF).
+Point clouds are BIM-conversion-ready for import into Revit, ArchiCAD, and other BIM platforms.
 We deliver in your preferred format for seamless integration with existing workflows.

 View deliverables